-British terminology – breve, crotchet, quaver, minim – has its roots in Latin.
+Music terminology from the United Kingdom, such as breve, crotchet, quaver, minim, has its roots in Latin.
 This makes sense considering that in the early days of modern musical notation (around 1000-1200 AD/CE), music was very important to religion.
-Most of Europe at the time was Roman Catholic, and the Roman Catholic Church only used Latin.
+Most of Europe at the time was Roman Catholic, and the Roman Catholic Church used Latin.
 Some of the earliest Western Classical composers were monks and nuns (shout out to Hildegard von Bingen!).
 Masses and prayers were largely sung in Latin, and even if someone couldn’t speak Latin themselves, they could learn to sing along.

 - A whole note (semibreve) lasts 4 beats, or a whole measure of 4/4 time (the most commonly used time signature).

-- Half notes (minims) are 2 beats or half a measure.
+- A half note (minim) is 2 beats or half of a measure.

 Bonus: Music Terms Around the World

-- British note names are mainly used by countries associated with the United Kingdom, like England, Wales, Scotland, Canada, and Australia.
+- British music note names are mainly used by countries associated with the British Crown, like the United Kingdom, Ireland, Canada, and Australia.
 It’s also used by the Associated Board of the Royal Music Schools (ABRSM), an organization that conducts musical examinations and assessments all over the world.

-- Other languages, of course, have their own note names; many Romantic Languages (ie Spanish, French, and Italian) call quarter notes “black notes,” for example!
+- Other languages, of course, have their own music note names; many Romantic Languages (ie: Spanish, French, and Italian) call whole notes “round notes”, quarter notes “black notes”, and half notes “white notes”, for example!

 - Any knitting/crocheting fans out there?
 You might recognize the British term for a quarter note, “crotchet!”
 It’s from a French word crochet meaning “little hook,” inspired by its shape.

-Want to learn more about how musical notation came to be?
+Did you find this article on the quaver note helpful?
+Want to go beyond the quaver and learn more about how musical notation came to be?
 Check out this excellent article from Classic FM: How Did Music Notation Actually Begin?